TREYCSE/gameOfwar/README.md

 Object oriented programming gives use three major benefits:

-> Encapsulation: The complexity of our objects is hidden and a user can interact with a well defined set of methods.
+> (1)Encapsulation: The complexity of our objects is hidden and a user can interact with a well defined set of methods.
 We can redefine internal behavior without changing anything externally - a huge benefit for refactoring.
-Modularity: Because the interface (set of methods) for an object is well defined, it is easy to exchange one object for another and reorganize objects without breaking them.
+(2)Modularity: Because the interface (set of methods) for an object is well defined, it is easy to exchange one object for another and reorganize objects without breaking them.
-Inheritance: Object Oriented design lets certain classes inherit from, or borrow the behavior of another, more general class.
+(3)Inheritance: Object Oriented design lets certain classes inherit from, or borrow the behavior of another, more general class.
 The inheriting class can add and overwrite inherited methods.

 ## Classes amd Instances